KIRANKUMAR7296/.NET/C#.md

 <h3 name='con'>2.
 Constructor</h3>

-- Automatically invokes whenever an object is created.
+- Automatically `invokes` whenever an object is created.
-- Initialize Parameters of New Object.
+- Initialize `Data Members` of New Object.
 - `Default` Constructor : A Constructor with no `Arguments`.
 - `Parameterized` Constructor : A Constructor which has `Parameters`.

 ### 3. Difference between Public, Static and Void

-- `Public` : Public declared variables or methods are accessible anywhere in the application
+- `Public` : Public declared variables or methods are accessible anywhere in the application.
 - `Static` : Static declared variables or methods are accessible without creating any instance of the class.
 - `Void`   : The variables or methods doesn't return any value.

-### 4. ref parameters : An Argument passed as reference must be initialized before passing to method.
+### 4. ref parameters

+- Argument passed as reference must be initialized before passing to method.

-### 5. out parameters : No need to initialized before passing to method.
+### 5. out parameters

+- No need to be initialized before passing to method.

 ### 7. use of 'using' statement ?

 - Obtain a resource and process it and automatically dispose after execution.

 ### 8. What is Serialization ?

--  Converting Object into Byte Stream.
+- Converting `Object` into `Byte Stream`.

-9. What is Deserialization ?
+### 9. What is Deserialization ?

--  Creating an Object from a Stream of Bytes.
+- Creating an `Object` from a `Byte Stream`.

-10. Constants vs Read Only
+### 10. Constants vs Read Only

--   Constant Variables are declared and Initialized at Compile Time
+- `Constant` Variables are declared and Initialized at `Compile` Time.
--   Read Only is used only to assign value at Run Time.
+- `Read Only` is used only to assign value at `Run` Time.

 11. Value type and Reference Type ?

--   Value Type : Holds a Data Value within its Memory Space.
+- `Value` Type : Stores `Data Value` in Memory Space.
-    Reference Type : Stores address of Object where the value is stored.
-(Pointer to Memory Location)
+- `Reference` Type : Stores `Address` of Object where the value is stored. ( Pointer to Memory Location )

 12. Custom Controls ?
 -   Controls generated as Compiled Code (.dlls)